-If you have ever gone through a divorce or have known someone who has gone through a divorce then you likely are aware of at least some of the issues relevant to that type of case.
+If you have ever gone through a divorce or have known someone who has gone through a divorce, then you likely are aware of at least some of the issues relevant to that type of case.
 The children, the house, the cars, the property, retirement savings, and maybe child support.
 Those are the issues everyone knows about when it comes to a divorce.
-For good reason, we family law attorneys focus on these issues because they make up a majority of your divorce.
-You have to prepare for the issues that you know are going to arise.
+We family law attorneys focus on these issues for a good reason because they make up a majority of your divorce.
+You have to prepare for the problems that you know are going to arise.
 To not do so would like failing to study for those subjects you know for a fact will be on your next exam.

-Today's blog post from the Law Office of Bryan Fagan is going to take a different sort of approach to this subject.
-I'd like to sweep away the corners of your case and discuss with you some of the lesser considered yet still very important subjects about Texas divorces.
-Some of these issues may be ones that you have never really put too much thought into yet are nonetheless important in their own right.
-When taken together, they represent issues that can have a meaningful impact on your case and you need to have a game plan on how to attack them before your case begins.
+Today's blog post from the Law Office of Bryan Fagan will take a different sort of approach to this subject.
+I want to sweep away the corners of your case and discuss some of the lesser considered yet still essential topics about Texas divorces.
+Some of these issues may be ones that you have never really put too much thought into yet are nonetheless crucial in their own right.
+When taken together, they represent issues that can have a meaningful impact on your case, and you need to have a game plan on how to attack them before your case begins.

 What about the gifts you receive from family members?

-If you are a regular reader of our blog then you are probably aware that gifts are separate property, no matter when you received the gift.
-The main exception to this rule is that if it was clear from the method of giving the gift, the giver intended for the gift to be shared by you and your spouse.
+If you are a regular reader of our blog, you are probably aware that gifts are separate property, no matter when you receive the gift.
+The main exception to this rule is that if it was clear from the gift method, the giver intended for the gift to be shared by you and your spouse.
 However, since the property is presumed to be a part of the community estate at the time of divorce, you must be able to submit evidence to the court showing that the property is separately owned should the need to do so arise.

-Assuming that you can prove that a piece of property was given to you as a gift the next step would be that the gift was given only to you and not your spouse.
-If you were not married at the time that the gift was given to you then this would take care of any doubt as to whether or not the gift is your separate property.
-If a person gave you and your spouse the gift, and it was clear from the method of "gifting" that it was given to both of you, then it would be considered to be jointly owned separate property.
+Assuming that you can prove that a piece of property was given to you as a gift, the next step would be to provide the facility only to you and not your spouse.
+If you were not married when the gift was given to you, this would take care of any doubt as to whether or not the facility is your separate property.
+If a person gave you and your spouse the gift, and it was clear from the method of "gifting" that it was given to both of you, then it would be considered jointly owned separate property.
 The quintessential example of a jointly owned separate property would be wedding gifts.
 It is tough to argue that the dinette set that your Aunt Ada addressed to you and your spouse on your wedding night was you've solely managed the separate property.

 Would your testimony be enough to show that something was a gift and not a sale of goods?